jhenninot/hass-comapsmarthome/README.md

 * Pilot wire zone: set preset mode
 * Set home away, home back for housing
 * Set schedule per zone or for all zones at once
+* polling interval is customizable for sensors and for selects (schedules)

 Does not support: